Lip-CPII/SmartFashion/README.md

 **_It is recommanded to use QtCreator as the IDE._**

-- OpenCV 4.5 or newer
+- OpenCV 4.5 or newer (Prebuilt [Ubuntu 20](https://ext.bravedbrothers.com/OpenCV_ubuntu.tar.gz)
-- OpenMesh 9 or newer
+- OpenMesh 9 or newer (Prebuilt [Ubuntu 20](https://ext.bravedbrothers.com/OpenMesh.ubuntu.tar.gz)

 #### Ubuntu